 Hydro One's transmission business owns, operates and maintains Hydro One's transmission system, which accounts for approximately 92% (2021 - 98%) of Ontario's transmission capacity based on revenue approved by the Ontario Energy Board (OEB).
-As at December 31, 2022, the Company's transmission business consists of the transmission system operated by subsidiaries of Hydro One Inc. (a wholly owned subsidiary of the Company), Hydro One Networks Inc. (Hydro One Networks) and Hydro One Sault Ste.
+As at December 31, 2022, the Company's transmission business consists of the transmission system operated by its subsidiaries, which include Hydro One Networks Inc. (Hydro One Networks) and Hydro One Sault Ste.
 Marie LP (HOSSM), as well as an approximately 66% interest in B2M Limited Partnership (B2M LP), and an approximately 55% interest in Niagara Reinforcement Limited Partnership (NRLP).
 The Company's transmission business is rate-regulated and earns revenues mainly by charging transmission rates that are approved by the OEB.

-As at and for the year ended December 31 2022 2021 Electricity transmitted 1 (MWh) 137,569,865 133,844,210 Transmission lines spanning the province (circuit-kilometres) 29,910 30,023 Rate base (millions of dollars) 14,450 13,745 Capital investments (millions of dollars) 1,209 1,320 Assets placed in-service (millions of dollars) 1,405 1,008
+As at and for the year ended December 31 2022 2021 Electricity transmitted (MWh) 137,569,865 133,844,210 Transmission lines spanning the province (circuit-kilometres) 29,910 30,023 Rate base (millions of dollars) 14,450 13,745 Capital investments (millions of dollars) 1,209 1,320 Assets placed in-service (millions of dollars) 1,405 1,008

-1 Electricity transmitted represents total electricity transmitted in Ontario by all transmitters.
+&lt;sup>1 Electricity transmitted represents total electricity transmitted in Ontario by all transmitters.